kedare/kedare-blog/content/blog/choosing-mysql-or-postgresql.md

 ### PostgreSQL

 PostgreSQL doesn't have any official solution for this kind of high availability, the PostgreSQL core offers replication, but nothing that would allow automatic failover.

-Since I had the occasion to set up a highly available PostgreSQL setup, I can tell you that this has been pure hell, in my case, this was a 3 servers (for quorum) setup, using Postgresql 9.6, PgPool and REPMGR.
-Even after many days, I could not have anything really stable (Well, it was fine as soon as there was no failover).
-At the end, the application was not needing any PostgreSQL specific feature, and in a few hours, the application got migrated to MySQL so we could use Google Cloud SQL (Managed H.A MySQL instances).

 There are some projects trying to achieve high availability, I can't talk much about them as I either just read about them (Postgres-XL) or played a very little bit (Stolon over Kubernetes).